ImtiazVision/imtiazvision/README.md

 > An **educated** person learns from his or her own errors, but a **wise** person learns from the mistakes of others.

-> Failure is a new chance to start over with new thoughts and views.
+> Failure is a new chance to start over with fresh thoughts and views.

 > Perspective is important since it determines our fate.